Need for Speed Heat: Development

 The game was revealed with a trailer released on August 14, 2019, followed-up by a gameplay trailer released on August 20.
 It was released on November 8 the same year.
 The game was announced not to have lootboxes unlike its predecessor Payback, whose progression system received negative reviews.
 The only paid DLCs available for the game are a time saver pack and a pack that unlocks the McLaren F1.
 Free content updates added the Aston Martin DB11 Volante and a playable version of the Polestar 1 hero car featured on the game's cover art.

 Following EA's decision to downsize developer Ghost Games, Criterion Games took over the development of the game's post-launch content.
-An update in June 2020 enabled cross-platform play between PC, PlayStation 4 and Xbox One, making it the first EA game to have this feature.
+An update in June 2020 enabled cross-platform play between PC, PlayStation 4 and Xbox One, making it the first EA game to have this feature, and the first since Need for Speed: Underground in 2003.

 Marketing

 As part of marketing for the game, Polestar encouraged players to customize the Polestar 1, which appears in the game's cover, in the NFS Heat Studio app.